COVID-19: Tamil Nadu sees spike of 17 new cases, tally now 67

 In a spike, as many as 17 people tested positive for coronavirus, the highest so far in a single day in Tamil Nadu and there are totally 67 positive cases, Chief Minister K Palaniswami said here on Monday.
 The tally, which stood at 50 on Sunday saw fresh cases from a couple of regions in Tamil Nadu.

 The new cases include 10 from Erode, Palaniswami told reporters at the Secretariat here adding additional personal protective equipment like N-95 masks for the health personnel have been ordered.
-The 10 men from Erode have a travel history to Delhi, he said.
+The 10 men from Erode have a travel history to Delhi, he told reporters at the Secretariat.

+On the spike in numbers, he said: "A big group of about 1,500 persons had been to Delhi and several from that group are infected.
+Of the 1,500 people, 981 have come back and we are testing all of them and it is the reason for the jump in numbers.

+" The Chief Minister said migrant workers stranded in Tamil Nadu have already been provided food and shelter apart from medical help and other States have been requested to extend similar aid to the State's workers.
+On about 600 Tamil Nadu workers stuck in in Maharashtra, he said the government has requested the western State to help them assuring to foot the bill.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)